Claude Terminal Panel

 - Interact with your AI - Type your prompts and interact with your AI assistant directly in the terminal

-- Use Quick Actions - Click the restart or clear icons in the view title bar
+- Use Quick Actions - Click the restart icon in the view title bar, or use the + button to add new tabs

 Commands